What are your rates?

 What are your hours for drop-off and pick-up?

 We are open by appointment only to ensure a stress-free arrival and departure for your pet.
-Our appointment hours for drop-off and pick-up are Monday - Friday and Sunday 7am - 10:30am and 4pm - 6:30pm.
-We are closed on Saturday.
-Appointment times are scheduled at the time of booking.
+Our appointment hours for drop-off and pick-up are:

 Where are you located?

 We are located in Missoula, MT in the neighborhood of Evaro.
 Our address is 17455 US-93 N, Missoula, MT 59808.
-Detailed driving directions are included in every booking confirmation email and we encourage you to call should you have any difficulty finding our location!
+Detailed driving directions are included in every booking confirmation email and we encourage you to call should you have any difficulty finding our location.

 Do the dogs ever have confrontations?

-Like people, pets can have disagreements.
+Like people, dogs can have disagreements.
 However, our staff is well trained and knows the signs of when playtime may escalate into “rough” play.
 Should these signs be observed, our staff will immediately divert and/or separate to different activities as necessary.

 How do you know the dogs will get along?